sudarpo/cantril-learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 1 - Create and train the Rekognition model.md

 - [Dogs-part5](https://learn-cantrill-labs.s3.amazonaws.com/aws-pet-rekognition-ecr/Dog-Dataset-part5.zip)
 - [Dogs-part6](https://learn-cantrill-labs.s3.amazonaws.com/aws-pet-rekognition-ecr/Dog-Dataset-part6.zip)

 Unzip the files.
-You should see a total of 12 foldeds.
+You should see a total of 12 folders.
 Currently, the AWS console allows you to upload 30 images at a time, so you will need to do it in multiple attempts.

 - Click on the top-right "Actions" button and then click on "Add images to training dataset" to start uploading the images.
 - Click Choose files